The Optimum Population Hypothesis in a nutshell.

 Population And The Evolution of Human Societies.

-Normal population should see a ‘normal population’ quickly achieved, followed by population stability until evolution results in a new species.
+The optimal population principle should see a ‘optimal population’ quickly achieved, followed by population stability until evolution results in a new species.

 But when a society evolves into a new society, just as when an individual gives birth to offspring, the limitation of growth is reset, and the society grows to a new maturity, just as would an individual baby.